UN says flooding kills 7 people in Sudan's Darfur region | Science-Environment

 - Sudan

-Floods triggered by seasonal torrential rains in Sudan's western Darfur region killed at least seven people, including children, the U.N. and an aid group said Sunday.
+Flash floods triggered by seasonal torrential rains in Sudan's western Darfur region killed at least seven people, including children, the UN and an aid group said on Sunday.

+Heavy rains started late Friday in the Kass locality in South Darfur province, according to the General Coordination for Refugees and Displaced in Darfur.

+According to the UN Office for the Coordination of Humanitarian Affairs, about 6,250 people have been affected by heavy rains and flooding the provinces of South Kordofan, White Nile and Kassala since the beginning of the rainy season in June.

-Seasonal floods killed more than 80 people and inundated tens of thousands of houses across Sudan between July and September last year.
+Sudan's rainy season usually lasts to September.
+Last year, flooding and heavy rains killed more than 80 people and inundated tens of thousands of houses across the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)